Smorodov/goptical/README.md

 ## Literature

 * Donald P. Feder, "Optical Calculations with Automatic Computing Machinery," J. Opt.
 Soc.
 Am.
 41, 630-635 (1951).
 This short paper provides equations for ray tracing for rotationally symmetric surfaces.
-Equations are provided for in a format suitable for computer programs.
+Equations are provided in a format suitable for computer programs.
 The equations support aspheric surfaces.
 Additionally this paper also covers calculation of image aberrations.
 Warren J. Smith: Modern Optical Engineering book has a description of the algorithms in this paper.
 Note: The new implementation of rotationally symmetric aspheric surfaces in this project is based on this paper.

 * G. H. Spencer and M. V. R. K. Murty, "General Ray-Tracing Procedure," J. Opt.
 Soc.
 Am.
 52, 672-678 (1962).
 This paper presents generalized ray tracing equations that cover not only rotationally symmetric surfaces but also diffraction gratings.
 The paper allows for surfaces to be de-centered.